Creating an MCP Client: Connecting LLMs to the Real World

 });

 We create an instance of the Anthropic SDK, authenticated using the ANTHROPIC_API_KEY from environment variables.
-(Note that you need to obtain this separately from https://docs.anthropic.com/en/home).
+(You’ll need to grab this separately from https://docs.anthropic.com/en/home).

 Setting Up a Read-Eval-Print Loop (REPL)